tim2zg/tim2zg/README.md

 [![tim2zg](https://img.tim2zg.me/main)](https://github.com/tim2zg)

 Feel free to contact me on any platform!
 I know about the struggle to find other nerds.
 If you want to contribute to any of my projects, feel free 😊.
-(Yes I know that I should write better commends and docs, I hope that I can improve it in future 🤔).
+(Yes I know that I should write better commends and docs, I hope that I can improve it in the future 🤔).
 You also can invite me to your projects if you want.
 But keep in mind that I don’t have a lot of time 😒.

 ---